-Get expert advice on window materials in Poulsbo, WA.
-Call Fortress Exteriors for a free consultation!
+Save energy in Poulsbo, WA.
+Call Fortress Exteriors for a free energy-efficient window consultation!

 The Suquamish people have inhabited the surrounding area, called č̓uʔč̓uɬac in Lushootseed, for millennia.
 After the signing of the Treaty of Point Elliott in 1855, many were moved to the Port Madison Indian Reservation.
 Poulsbo was then founded in the 1880s by Norwegian immigrant Jørgen Eliason, who was joined by other Scandinavians who relocated from the Midwestern states.
 They were drawn here by the availability of land, by the area's rich resources, and by a landscape similar to their native home.
 The settlement was connected by boats to other areas of the region, including the Puget Sound mosquito fleet, which was eventually usurped by highways built in the early 20th century.